waseemhnyc/fastapi-openai-render/README.md

-# Deploy FastAPI on Render
+# Deploy FastAPI with Open AI on Render

-Use this repo as a template to deploy a Python [FastAPI](https://fastapi.tiangolo.com) service on Render.
+Use this repo as a template to deploy a Python [FastAPI](https://fastapi.tiangolo.com) service on Render that includes OpenAI endpoints.

-See https://render.com/docs/deploy-fastapi or follow the steps below:
+## Notes:

+- Update `name` in `render.yaml` to the name of your service
+- Includes Pytest - Modify tests in test_main.py and run tests with the command `pytest`
+- Includes two endpoints: `/prompt` and `/prompt/stream`

 ## Manual Steps